statisticalbiotechnology/dsbook/dsbook/supervised/mlp.md

 1. **Forward Pass**: Input data passes through the network, and predictions are generated.
 2. **Loss Calculation**: A loss function (e.g., mean squared error for regression or cross-entropy for classification) is used to measure the error between the predictions and true labels.
-3. **Backward Pass**: Gradients of the loss with respect to the weights are computed, and the weights are updated using optimization techniques like stochastic gradient descent (SGD).
+3. **Backward Pass**: Gradients of the loss with respect to the weights are computed, using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule).
+Weights are the updated using optimization techniques, often gradient descent-based techniques.

 ## Example: Training an MLP on Artificial Data